paulbarrera/OnlineForm_TheGame/readme.md

 ## Steps
 ***
-1. To Start the game type in python3 quiz.py in terminal.
+1. To Start the game type in python3 main.py in terminal.
 2. Enter Your Name
-2. Then you will be asked to type the number 10, press enter.
+2. Then you will be asked to type the number 3, press enter.
-3. You can answer the questions in lower to upper case T, or F.
+3. You can answer these multiple choice questions by typing a,b, or c.
 4. Game will automatically end and give you a score.